PureMVC/puremvc-typescript-multicore-framework/README.md

 As this port depends on the TypeScript language you may want to start by reading TypeScript "getting started":http://www.typescriptlang.org/.

-Unit Test can be run live in the browser using included HTML files :
+Unit Test can be run live in the browser using included HTML file [test.html](https://github.com/PureMVC/puremvc-typescript-multicore/blob/master/test-minified.html)
-* One PureMVC Framework plain JavaScript (compiled from TypeScript) file per test [test-plain.html](https://github.com/PureMVC/puremvc-typescript-standard/blob/master/test-plain.html)
-* Minified PureMVC Framework JavaScript library (compiled from TypeScript) [test-minified.html](https://github.com/PureMVC/puremvc-typescript-standard/blob/master/test-minified.html)

 ## Build